Alto Paraná Department: Districts

-Alto Paraná has a combination of valleys with streams that come from the Paraná River, it also has high lands and mountainous that can reach 300 meters above sea level.
+Alto Paraná has a combination of valleys and streams that come from the Paraná River.
+It also has mountainous areas of high elevation that can reach 300 meters above sea level.

-The lands near the banks of the Paraná River have forests, which are in trouble nowadays because of the indiscriminate deforestation.
-In this places, are functioning programs of reforestation, with the special plantation of different species of pine.
+The lands near the banks of the Paraná River have forests, which are threatened in the present by indiscriminate deforestation.
+There are local efforts to combat this through the introduction of reforestation programs, with managed planting of different species of pine.

-Orography

-In the department there's practically no important elevations.

 Hydrography

 The Paraná River is the most important supply of water for the department.
 The following are branches of this river: